Tom2096/Gestures-YT-Scripts/README.md

 ==================
 ## Overview

 This program recognizes the user's hand gesture and performs an assigned action on a Youtube video.

+The actions current recognized are:

+Fist => To play a video

+Open => To pause a video

+Left => Go back to the previous video

+Right => Skip to the next video

+Currently there are only five Youtube videos in the playlist, but more can be easily added.

 [The finish product can be viewed here.](https://tom2096.github.io/Gestures-YT-React-App/) (**Note that you must give the app permission to use your camera**).

 ## Development